CDLUC3/mrt-doc/deploy_rules.md

 # Deployment Rules

+_This is still a draft document.
+The team has not yet reviewed this._

 ## General Guidelines
 - Avoid releases on Thursday or Friday
   - Be especially careful before a holiday weekened or curtailment